 - When to go: weekends are when this charming quarter is at its best.
 However, if you like Parisian open air food markets, Sunday is your day (see bio market).
 Otherwise, the covered Marche Saint Germain is open every day but Monday.

-- Where to start: there is no right or wrong way as there’s lots of things to do in Saint-Germain-des-Prés, and you’ll probably want to come back here a few times.
+- Where to start: there is no right or wrong way as there are lots of things to do in Saint-Germain-des-Prés, and you’ll probably want to come back here a few times.
 A good option though is to start by crossing the Pont des Arts from the Louvre side (Right Bank) and into the northern end of the Saint-Germain-des-Prés quarter (Left Bank).

 - Where to finish: the beautiful Luxembourg Garden on the southern end of Saint-Germain is a great place to rest before heading back.
 In the bonus section, I’ll be sharing with you one of my secret tips for an even better place to end your Saint Germain itinerary so stay tuned!